Who would have imagined blueberry and matcha tea goes so well together?

 - When the matcha is evenly distributed and has some build a fine layer of foam, add it into the blueberry milk.

-- You may prepare this drink warm or iced: both taste great.
+- You may prepare this drink hot or iced: both taste great.

-If you like the combination of matcha with fruit, you may also like this amazing recipe:
+If you like the combination of matcha with fruit, you may also like this amazing recipes: